Andy666Fox/Matrix_image/Readme.md

 ## Usage just got easier!
 (Finally)
 1. Download the zip archive and unpack it wherever convenient.
 2. Open the console and install the packages from **requierements.txt** with the command: `pip install -r requirements.txt`
 3. Now with the command `python matrix_im.py` run the program.
-At startup, you need to specify the path to the image and the desired size of characters (If you do not understand what I mean, try entering values ​​from *1 to 20*, you will immediately notice the differences)
+At startup, you need to specify the path to the image and the desired size of characters (If you do not understand what I mean, try entering values ​​from *1 to 20*, you will immediately notice the differences).Also, now you can choose the symbols for display yourself (optionally, see updates from 09/30/21)

 ## Changes, people, changes!:
 ### --------------30.09.21--------------